jamesrharwood/thesis/chapters/appendix/deficiencies.md

 Many participants noticed and welcomed the clarification that SRQR does not prescribe structure.
 Nobody objected to it.

 > "I think this is very clear.
 If you say that did not prescribe order nor structure. [...]
 Yes, that's great. [...]
-I like it very much because I think it helps me understand that the guideline is not a standardized one, but it depends on the user.
+I like it very much because I think it helps me understand that the guideline is not a standardised one, but it depends on the user.
 To use this kind guide in their own context.
 So I think this one this sentence is is very important." {{< var pilot.participants.PPT-JZ >}}

 In the writing task, two participants used subheadings for the items they wrote.
 When asked about these subheadings in the second interview, both said they intended to remove at least some of the subheadings.
 One participant replied "One of our reviewers wanted more structure, so of course we leave some [subheadings] in, but not all" {{< var pilot.participants.PPT-MJ >}}.
 Another said "I'll probably not include them [in my final article], but the information, that's what I'm I'm going to maintain, yeah." {{< var pilot.participants.PPT-OMK >}}